newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 # Lab Time

-- Lab 11 - Working with Files
+- Lab 10 - Performing Basic File Operations
   - Understand the basics of working with files.
 You open a file, read data, and normalize input to usable data.
   - Update modular script from previous lab to generate a configuration file
    - Read a YAML data file and use it to generate device configuration; writing this to file